Harmeet Singh Pathanmajra

 Harmeet Singh Pathanmajra is an Indian politician and the MLA representing the Sanour Assembly constituency in the Punjab Legislative Assembly.
 He is a member of the Aam Aadmi Party.
-He was elected as the MLA in the 2022 Punjab Legislative Assembly election.
+He was elected as the MLA in the 2022 Punjab Legislative Assembly election.He is a relative of Punjab Chief Minister Bhagwant Mann's wife.

 Member of Legislative Assembly

 Pathanmajra represents the Sanour Assembly constituency since 2022 after winning the election.

 In the 2022 Punjab Legislative Assembly election he contested from Sanour as a member of the Aam Aadmi Party and defeated Shiromani Akali Dal's Harinder Pal Singh Chandumajra by a large margin of 49,122 votes.
 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.